 The nuclear power industry and its governmental allies are spending tens of millions of dollars annually to promote atomic power as a “clean air” energy source and to encourage the construction of new nuclear reactors in the U.S. and worldwide.
-With Russia’s ratification of the Kyoto Protocol, thereby putting this important agreement into effect, this industry initiative is expected to increase.
-If successful, we can expect to see a revival—we would call it a “relapse”-- of reactor construction across the globe.
-There already are numerous proposals for new reactors on nearly every continent.

 In November 2000 the world recognized nuclear power as a dirty, dangerous and unnecessary technology by refusing to give it greenhouse gas credits during the UN Climate Change talks in the Hague.
 The world dealt nuclear power a further blow when a UN Sustainable Development Conference refused to label nuclear a sustainable technology in April 2001.

-This section includes
+This section includes lots of

 background information on nuclear power and climate change, documents